PulseTile/PulseTile-UXDesigns/README.md

 ## Legacy

 Used to store old designs produced in Adobe Fireworks.
 Image files are stores as multi-page PNG files.
 A full breakdown of pages can be found within Ripple Wireframes Overview.xlsx within this folder.

+Please note that designs within this folder may have been superseeded in design within the Pages Desktop or Pages Mobile folder.